ivanitlearning/learning-k8s/CKA.md

   * Specify `&env.<options>=setting` to apply if required. [[Ref](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/#-changing-configuration-options)]
   * Only need to apply the CNI config to master node.
 * Check that the weave pods have been deployed `kubectl get pods -n kube-system`
 * Pod IP allocation range can be found by checking logs or config for weave pod or other network plugin

+Note from testing:

+* When migrating from one CNI plugin to another eg. flannel to weave, do these steps

+1. Install weave plugin
+2. `kubectl delete -f flannel.yaml`
+3. Remove the CNI config files for flannel in /etc/cni/net.d/10-flannel.conflist
+4. Restart kubelet
+5. Do steps 3-4 for **all nodes**
+6. Delete the `cni0` and `flannel.1` eth interfaces.

 ## 8.3 IP address management weave